pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Stores a value in a variable`:

 1. new variable value equals false
-2. variable called batch equals expression number 140 negative or number 140
+2. variable called batch equals reference constant called quote blue car quote
-3. declare variable called quote really good function quote equals true
+3. declare variable called quote F A T O S quote equals text H E L L O text

 #### Português